-Professors M. Winkelman and V. Winkelman Associate Professor Seibel

-- 6310.
+6310.
 The Dramatic Literature and Theatre History of the Western World I (3).
 Pr., graduate standing.
 Dramatic literature and theatre history from the rituals of ancient civilizations to the middle of the 19th century.
-May be taught concurrently with THEA 4310. - 6320.
+May be taught concurrently with THEA 4310.

+6320.
 The Dramatic Literature and Theatre History of the Western World II (3).

 Pr., graduate standing.
 Theatre history and dramatic literature from Ibsen to today.
 Deals extensively with the theatre of our day.
-May be taught concurrently with THEA 4320. - 6350.
-Pilgrimage in the Middle Ages (3).
-Examines the people, places, and ideologies that played central roles in medieval Christian pilgrimage. - 6740.
+May be taught concurrently with THEA 4320.

+6740.
 Studies in American Drama and Theatre (3).
 Pr., graduate standing.
 Topics in the history and major developments of American dramatic literature and the stage.
 May be repeated twice when the topics vary.
 May be offered concurrently with THEA 4740.

-- 6852.
+6852.
 Studies in Drama (3).
 Pr., graduate standing.
 Examination of a sub-genre or period of drama, such as tragedy, Restoration comedy, 18th century British drama or modern drama, to be specified for each course scheduling.
 May be repeated twice when the topics vary.
-May be offered concurrently with THEA 4852. - 6902.
+May be offered concurrently with THEA 4852.

+6902.
 Independent Study (1-3).
 Pr., permission of instructor.
-Advanced independent reading and/or research in selected areas of theatre. - 6972.
+Advanced independent reading and/or research in selected areas of theatre.

+6972.
 Selected Topics in Theatre (3).
 Pr., permission of instructor.
 An exploration of a theme from any area of the theatre having contemporary relevance.
 Course may be repeated for credit up to three times, provided a different theme is selected each time.